matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 of software.
 It consists of the code, runtime, system tools, libraries, and settings.
 A container, on the other hand, is a runtime instance of an image.
 When an image is run, it exists in memory and has a state, whereas an image is a static file.

-8) Explain the Role of Dockerfile.
+8) Explain the Role of Dockerfile?
 Answer: A Dockerfile is a script containing a series of instructions and commands used for creating a container image.
 It automates the process of building a Docker image.
 A Dockerfile defines what goes on in the environment inside a container.
 It can include instructions to install specific software, environmental variables, and startup commands.